AdityaTrivedi1/IMDB-Reviews-Sentiment-Analysis/README.md

 - Confusion Matrix
 - ROC-AUC

-Visualizations are generated using **Plotly** to interpret model results and performance trends.
+Visualizations are generated using **Mathplotlib** to interpret model results.

 ---